 The best known preventative is to have your dog immunized.
 However, even fully immunized dogs have been known to contract the parvovirus.

 There is an intestinal form of the virus, as well as a cardiac form.

 The most common form of parvovirus attacks the intestines and causes the inner layer to slough off.

-Pups under 8 weeks old are more likely to suffer from the cardiac form.
+Pups under eight weeks old are more likely to suffer from the cardiac form.
 This form attacks the heart muscles and the symptoms and outlook is very grim for these affected puppies.
-Although pups from 8 weeks to 1 year old have a survival rate of around 70% with proper care.
-The signs include...
+It should be noted, however, that with proper care pups from eight weeks to one year old have a survival rate of around 70 percent.
+The signs include: